Southern Ecuador

 Sun., Jan.
 12

 Today we’ll visit Jorupe Reserve, another Jocotoco Foundation-run reserve loaded with many endemic birds.
 The reserve is located on a scenic hillside surrounded by dry, deciduous forest peppered with giant Kapok trees.
-Some of our targets here will be White-tailed Jay, Rufous-headed Chachalaca, Pale-browed Tinamou, Whooping Motmot and Watkin´s Antpitta, but the list is very long!
+Some of our targets here will be White-tailed Jay, Rufous-headed Chachalaca, Pale-browed Tinamou, Whooping Motmot and Watkin´s Antpitta.

 ON Macara